appwrite/docs/app/views/docs/oauth-providers/github.md

 }
 ```

-To authenticate a user in your Android application, use the [Create OAuth2 Session](https://appwrite.io/docs/client/account?sdk=apple-default#accountCreateOAuth2Session) endpoint.
+To authenticate a user in your Apple application, use the [Create OAuth2 Session](https://appwrite.io/docs/client/account?sdk=apple-default#accountCreateOAuth2Session) endpoint.

 ```swift
 import Appwrite